AscendingToApex/Data-Science-Projects/Project-Template/README.md

 - Standard Report: What is happening?
 - AD HOC Report: How many, how often, where?
 ### Explore
-- Query Drilldown: Where excatly is the problem?
+- Query Drilldown: Where exactly is the problem?
 - Visualization: What does the problem space look like?
 - Clustering: What patterns or groupings can be found in my data
 ### Explain